rothgar/netdata-wiki/Configuration.md

 web files directory|`/usr/share/netdata/web`|The directory the web static files are kept. cache directory|`/var/cache/netdata`|The directory the memory database will be stored if and when netdata exits.
 Netdata will re-read the database when it will start again, to continue from the same point. log directory|`/var/log/netdata`|The directory the log files are kept.
 Check **[[Log Files]]** for more information. host access prefix|*empty*|This is used in docker environments where /proc, /sys, etc have to be accessed via another path.
 You may also have to set SYS_PTRACE capability on the docker for this work.
-Check https://github.com/firehol/netdata/issues/43. debug flags|0x00000000|Bit mask of debug options to enable. memory deduplication (ksm)|yes|When set to `yes`, netdata will offer its in-memory round robin database to kernel same page merging (KSM) for deduplication.
+Check [issue 43](https://github.com/firehol/netdata/issues/43). debug flags|0x00000000|Bit mask of debug options to enable. memory deduplication (ksm)|yes|When set to `yes`, netdata will offer its in-memory round robin database to kernel same page merging (KSM) for deduplication.
 For more information check **[[Memory Deduplication - Kernel Same Page Merging - KSM]]** debug log|`/var/log/netdata/debug.log`|The filename to save debug information.
 This file will not be created is debugging is not enabled.
 You can also set it to `syslog` to send the debug messages to syslog, or `none` to disable this log.
 For more information check **[[Tracing Options]]**.